keith-ratcliffe/cloud-basher/_docs-latest/getting-started/overview.md

 * Construction and analysis of distributed graphs
 * Multi-tenant data architectures, with tenants having distinct security requirements and access patterns

-For data security, DataWave leverages Accumulo's [cell-level security][cell_level_sec] mechanism throughout its application tiers.
+For data security, DataWave leverages Accumulo's [cell-level security][cell_level_sec] mechanism as a core feature of its architecture.
 As a result, organizations can secure their data with either coarse- or fine-grained access controls, and they can easily integrate DataWave's client-facing services with their existing private key infrastructure (PKI) and user-auth services.